QGIsK/steamResolver/README.md

 # steamid-finder
-Based off https://github.com/HerrEurobeat/node-steamid-resolver/ but heavily refactored
+Based off [ HerrEurobeat/node-steamid-resolver](https://github.com/HerrEurobeat/node-steamid-resolver/) but refactored to fit my needs

 This package does one thing and that is go from a custom steam url to an id